 UHC Day 2019

 [Editor’s note: This is the second post in a series of blogs sharing experiences from R4D’s work on mixed health systems.
 The authors of this series hope to encourage debate and the sharing of ideas on the topic of mixed health systems and public-private sector engagement for universal health coverage (UHC).
 This blog, in particular, explores how governments can support private providers’ integration into government plans.
-The series will also highlight the state of evidence around mixed health systems and what it means for the field.
-Catch up on the series, and read the first post, “3 principles for improving mixed health systems.”]
+Catch up on the series, and read the first post, “3 principles for improving mixed health systems.
+The second post highlights the state of evidence around mixed health systems and what it means for the field.]

 In many countries, people rely on a variety of for-profit, not-for-profit and charitable small-scale private providers, maternity homes, and hospitals to access primary health care services, including maternal, newborn and child care and reproductive health and family planning.
 As health system stewards, governments can leverage existing resources available in the private sector to move closer to universal health coverage (UHC).
 They can also play an important role in helping to ensure the quality, comprehensiveness, and accessibility of services delivered by these private providers.